palikar/blog-hugo-files/content/projects/cpp_tips.md

 #### Bonus {#bonus}

-Array arguments decay to pointers so when passing arrays to template function the **T** will be deduced with the rules for pointers.<br /> One can however define e reference to an array so, with this "trick" you can force your **T** to be deduced to array type.
+Array arguments decay to pointers so when passing arrays to template function the `T` will be deduced with the rules for pointers.<br /> One can, however, define e reference to an array so, with this "trick" you can force your `T` to be deduced to array type.

 ```c++
 template<T>